virtkick/http-master/README.md

 <a name="upstart"/>
 ## Upstart

-Also provided is `http-master.conf` which can be used with Upstart.
+Also provided is `http-master-upstart.conf` which can be used with Upstart.
 As above, the config file is set to /etc/http-master/http-master.conf by default.
-Copy `http-master.conf` to `/etc/init` to use it.
+Copy `http-master-upstart.conf` to `/etc/init/http-master.conf` to use it.

 * `service http-master start`
 * `service http-master stop`
 * `service http-master restart`

-Note: if you are using an SSL certificate with a password, you will need to decrypt the `.key` file so http-master can read it without requiring a password: `openssl rsa -in key.pem -out newkey.pem`

 <a name="contributors"/>
 ## Contributors